ImaneMekkaoui1/Strings-and-Arrays-Java/README.md

 Identify the highest and lowest grades.
 Search for a specific grade and display how many students achieved it.

-### Data Structure Choice:
+### Performance:
-double[] grades = new double[n];

-Why double[]?

-Grades can include decimals (e.g., 15.5, 12.75)

-double provides more precision than float for statistical calculations

-Primitive arrays offer direct memory access with no object overhead
+.
+Primitive arrays provide direct memory access with zero object overhead .
+Making the solution both memory-efficient and fast.

-### Why this approach?
+### Approach:

-Simple, memory-efficient, precise for calculations

-Easy to implement and understand
+.
+This method was chosen for its simplicity and reliability .
+Offering a straightforward way to implement sorting and searching algorithms.
 ### The operations include:
 1. Sorting grades in ascending order
 2. Calculating the average grade